+Can you be separated and live in the same house, seems an impossible task unless you know how to go about it.
 Trial separations happen in marriages, and contrary to popular belief they don’t always spell out the end of your relationship.
+So, exactly what is a trial separation?
 A trial separation means that two parties have decided to take a break in their relationship and to use their time apart to decide whether they want to continue working at the relationship.
 This solitude can help you evaluate problems objectively, experience what life alone would be like, and get a taste of freedom.
 Sort of like an ‘On Hold’ button for marriage.

 As the name implies, trial separations usually involves living in separate living quarters.
-So, how can you have a trial separation in the same house?
+So, how to do a trial separation while living in the same house?
 Whether due to financial stipulations or family obligations, sometimes you don’t always have the option of leaving your shared home.
-Here are some helpful guidelines for making your trial separation a success when staying in the same house together.
+Here are some helpful guidelines for taking a break from marriage while living together and making it a success.

-Trial separations are more common than you think.
+Trial separations for taking a break from marriage are more common than you think.
+Taking a break while living together can have its own advantages in a marriage.
 Here are three of the most common reasons people decide to take a break from their relationships.

 The hustle and bustle of having children at home and then suddenly gone off to college or getting married can leave parents feeling unneeded and plucked from their routine.
 This is why many couples separate once their children leave home.
-This also happens when parents become so focused on raising their children that they forget to continue dating one another.
+Such kind of trial separation while living together also happens when parents become so focused on raising their children that they forget to continue dating one another.
 They forget that they are individuals, not just parents.

-Drug and alcohol addictions can also garner distrust in a relationship and lead to separation.
+Drug and alcohol addictions can also garner distrust in a relationship and lead to couples living separate lives in the same house.
 Substance abuse encourages poor spending, instability both emotionally and financially, and rapid mood swings and out-of-character behavior that can push your relationship over the edge.
+At first such couples may be separated but living in the same house and if the problem isn’t sorted out then they may decide to separate and live apart too.

 While many couples emotionally separate during this period, it doesn’t mean they have to separate physically.
 Trial separations commonly occur in the same house, especially when young children are present.
 Here are some guidelines to follow to make your trial separation in the same house a success.